Launching your new brand internally

 Get the team onside.
 Give employees the chance to ask questions, to absorb the information you’ve shared and to get acquainted with the new brand guidelines.
 All of this will provide valuable insights and feed into the external launch campaign plan.

-Launching a brand in the real world.
+In the real world.

 We supported Consortiq, a global business specialising in integrated drone solutions, in unveiling their new visual and strategic identity to a team of over 50 employees.